lucas-lb-rocha/apache-kafka/README.md

 Just run the project's main file

 ##
-Link para o vídeo com a demonstração da aplicação: https://youtu.be/GQ4GIUVGsVU
+Link to the video with the application demonstration: https://youtu.be/GQ4GIUVGsVU